Breaking Down the Chargeback Process: A Step-By-Step Guide

 Merchant Challenge

-Chargeback reason codes are meant to show the cause for the chargeback, but they’re assigned based on cardholders’ claims.
-Banks can be tricked into allowing friendly fraud chargebacks.
-Without understanding the true chargeback trigger, you can’t determine and implement the proper dispute or prevention tactics.
+Reason codes theoretically show the cause for the chargeback, but they’re assigned based on the cardholder's complaint.
+That means banks can be tricked into filing friendly fraud chargebacks.
+Plus, without knowing the true chargeback trigger, you can’t determine which dispute prevention tactics you really need.

 Chargeback Process Pro Tip

 While you must respond to the reason code assigned by the bank, you’ll want to identify the true source of the chargeback.
-Reason codes are often inaccurate or misleading; you’ll need to know the true trigger to plan future prevention strategies.
+Reason codes are often inaccurate or misleading; it’s important to know the true trigger to plan future prevention strategies.

 Merchant Challenge

-Contesting a chargeback requires specific documentation in compliance with representment requirements.
-This may include a copy of the return policy, a signed receipt for delivery, or one of dozens of other pieces of documentation.
-Don’t forget, you’ll have a strict deadline for providing this evidence.
+Contesting a chargeback requires specific documentation, which can vary by bank or by reason code.
+This may include a copy of the return policy, a signed receipt for delivery, or one of dozens of other documents.
+You need to be able to provide all this info under a very strict deadline.

 Chargeback Process Pro Tip